bquast/Distributions-Probabilistic-Beliefs/README.md

 --------------------------------------------------------
 It generally held to be so that people sometimes hold beliefs which are incommensurable with each other.
 In technical terms we could say, the knowledge base is interally inconsistent.
 This incommensurability becomes especially apparent when these beliefs are quantified.

 As an example consider the following.
 If we have the probability of some event *e* occuring with probability *p*.
-As always, all probabilities are exhausted at *1*.
+By definition, all probabilities are exhausted at *1*.
 Therefore the probability of that event not occuring (i.e. *¬p* or *not p*) is *1-p*.

-> not p = 1 - p
+> ¬p = 1 - p

-It is often observerd, that people hold beliefs that do not meet this condition.
+It is often observed, that people hold beliefs that do not meet this condition, these beliefs can thus be described as:

 > ¬p ≠ 1 - p

 In addition to this, we often see that people have different beliefs about the same thing, often just moments apart (e.g. beginning and end of a survey).
-This could be the case for many (unrelated) reasons, such as, fatigue, hunger, anchoring, etc.
+This could be the case for many (unrelated) reasons, such as, fatigue, hunger, anchoring, etc. We can express this as:

+> p_1(e) ≠ p_2(e)

+We are thus faced with the fact that we get responses from agents

-*Thus, beliefs change, so we cannot discard a response because it is different from a previous response, or because it does sum to unity with its negation.* In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a distributional approximation.
+In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a distributional approximation.

 Doing this will allow us to deal with seemingly inconsistent beliefs in a single framework in a *meaningful* way.